Interesting Facts for Kids

 - Religion: mainly Christians (Roman Catholics 65%, Protestants 22%)

-- History: The country was inhabited by mainly semi-nomadic tribes before the arrival of the colonialists.
-The land was claimed by Portuguese and settlers founded the colony in 1532. by the 17th centre sugar cane was the main export and the slave trade brought many African slaves to the country.
+- History: The country was inhabited mainly by semi-nomadic tribes before the arrival of the colonialists.
+The land was claimed by Portuguese and Portuguese settlers founded the colony in 1532.
+By the 17th century sugar cane was the main export product and the slave trade brought many African slaves to the country.
 The Brazilian gold rush attracted many fortune seekers to the country.
-Brazil declared independence from Portugal in 1822, this was officially recognised by the Portuguese only three years later!
-Brazil was ruled by various Brazilian Emperors until in 1889 it was finally declared a republic.
-Brazil has a female president since 2011, Dilma Rousseff.
+In 1822, Brazil declared independence from Portugal, although independence was officially recognised by the Portuguese only three years later!
+Brazil was ruled by various Brazilian emperors until in 1889 it was finally declared a republic.
+Brazil's president is Luiz Inácio LULA da Silva since January 2023.

 Where is Brazil?

-The Latin American country shares borders with all South American countries except Chile and Ecuador.
-The longest of the borders is shared with Bolivia and is 3,400 km long.
+The largest Latin American country shares borders with all other South American countries except for Chile and Ecuador.
+The longest border is shared with Bolivia and is 3,400 km/ 2,113 miles long.

 Brazil Geo Superlatives

-- Brazil is the world's fifth largest country and covers three time zones.
-The country has almost 7,500km of coastline and thus many great beaches.
+- Brazil is South America's biggest and the world's fifth largest country.
+The country covers three time zones!

-- About 60% of the world's rainforest is located in Brazil.
+- The Amazon rain forest is the largest rainforest in the world.
+About 60% of the world's rainforests are located in Brazil.

-- However, the highest lying area of Brazil is in the North and called the Guiana highlands.
+- The highest lying area of Brazil is in the North and is called the Guiana highlands.

 Brazil Attractions for Kids